opentripplanner/otp-react-redux/README.md

 Update `example-config.yml` with the needed API keys, and optionally, the OTP endpoint and initial map origin.
 (The default values are for a test server for Portland, OR.).
 See the comments at the head of the config file for further details.

-Install the dependencies and start a local instance using the following script:
+Install the dependencies and start a local development server using the following script:

 ```bash
 yarn start
 ```

+The port on which the development server listens can be configured in `.env`.

 Should you want to maintain multiple configuration files, OTP-RR can be made to use a custom config file by using environment variables.
 Other environment variables also exist. `CUSTOM_CSS` can be used to point to a css file to inject, and `JS_CONFIG` can be used to point to a `config.js` file to override the one shipped with OTP-RR.